zicna/yield-and-blocks/README.md

 end
 ```

-To call this method with a block, we use the following syntax:
+To call this method with a block, we use the name of the method and append the block:

 ```ruby
 yielding { puts "the method has yielded to the block!" }